The History of Olive Oil

 Also known as “EVOO,” extra virgin olive oil is the purest and highest quality oil available today.
 To be considered “extra-virgin,” the oil must come from the virgin oil production process mentioned above, contain no more than 0.8% acidity, and be taste tested and judged to have superior taste.

 The California Olive Oil Council standards are even more stringent.
 In order to obtain the COOC Seal of Certification, the olive oil must contain less than 0.5% free fatty acids and has positive taste elements with no defects to be considered Extra Virgin.

 Organic foods are becoming increasingly more popular today.
 We don’t want to put extra additives or toxins into our bodies.
 We are more health conscious and living longer and healthier lives.
 We are more aware of the foods and products we are using today and the impact they have on our environment.

-California olive oils that are labeled “Organic” simply means that the olive oil was produced from olive trees grown in a natural state without the use of synthetic pesticides or chemical fertilizers.
+Olive oils that are labeled “Organic” simply means that the oil was produced from olive trees grown in a natural state without the use of synthetic pesticides or chemical fertilizers.
 The oil processed from the fruit of the tree does not contain genetically modified organisms or food additives and has not been irradiated.

 Look for the seal of certification from the California Certified Organic Farmers (CCOF).
 The CCOF is one of the most trusted agencies in the organic industry and is also accredited by the United States Department of Agriculture (USDA).